 Then I could connect more with my parents and friends.
 I became curious and thought, “Wow, if such a significant change can occur after only two weeks, I wonder what I can transform if I stay here for a long time.”
 I extended my stay for several more weeks instead of traveling to other places in Europe because I discovered that this practice is healthy.
 It can bring change in people, and it makes them happier.
 Like Brother Thien Chi, I wanted to lead a more meaningful life.

 In Plum Village, I have many good conditions: Dharma talks and conversations with sisters and brothers.
 I am more aware of the impermanence of life; we cannot live forever.
 I felt that it was good here, and I wanted to become a monastic.
 It’s a meaningful path—one that can help people and help them change their mind to live happily.
 So I went back to Korea for three months, quit my job, and moved my stuff.
 After I came back to Plum Village, I became an aspirant during the 2017-2018 winter retreat.

-Transcribed by Diane F. Wyzga
+Interview conducted by Annica and transcribed by Diane F. Wyzga

-Next month, in Part II of the interview, Sister Hien Tam and Brother Thien Chi share about their monastic aspirancy process and life as a novice monastic.
+In Part II of the interview, Sister Hien Tam and Brother Thien Chi share about their monastic aspirancy process and life as a novice monastic.